crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

-##  Build your own 2.0 Crowbar ISO for Hadoop or OpenStack
+##  Build your own Crowbar ISO for Hadoop or OpenStack

-NOTE: If you are seeing 1.x instructions, look here [[]]!

 Building Crowbar is not an activity intended for users.
 If you simply want to download an ISO to either deploy Hadoop or OpenStack, I suggest you get one of our [pre-compiled ISOs](http://crowbar.github.io/download/).